 Optimal CPA Bid Range

 If you chose CPA bid method, you can also turn on Smart Discount mode.
-If you leave the Smart Discount toggle turned on, the Joom Ads mechanism will use some part of the potential campaign-payment as the discount given to the buyer.
-Your advertising costs will not change, since the sum of Smart Discount Amount and Joom Ads Amount will never exceed the CPA Bid you set.
+If you leave the Smart Discount toggle turned on, the Joom Ads mechanism will use some part of the potential campaign-payout as the discount given to the buyer.
+Your advertising expenses will not change, since the sum of Smart Discount Amount and Joom Ads Amount will never exceed the CPA Bid you set.
 A discount is given only when it would most likely result in conversion: the smart algorithm will offer the most appropriate discount for every given customer.

 To find out how much money you provided in total as a Smart Discount, please refer to the Discount Sum column in the Joom Ads reports.